archo5/dato-format/README.md

 - they need to be loaded quickly and/or partially
 - they can change over time in ways difficult to anticipate
+- it would be cumbersome to produce or maintain an explicit schema for them
 - they may need to contain big blobs of data that should not be parsed or copied several times
 - they are read more often than written (e.g. read-only compiled assets stored in an application)
 - they contain a large amount of floating point numbers